-From historical figures like Isaac Newton and Gottfried Wilhelm Leibniz to contemporary giants like Bill Gates, Mark Cuban and Warren Buffet we can draw a direct connecting thread.
+From historical figures like Isaac Newton and Gottfried Wilhelm Leibniz to contemporary giants like Bill Gates, Mark Cuban, and Warren Buffet, we can draw a direct connecting thread.
 All of them read with a voracious appetite.
 And they do so (or did) intentionally.
 With a clear directive.
 On a mission – a mission for personal growth.
-A mission which, for them had, the convenient side effect of wild, unbelievable, historic success.
+A mission which, for them, had the convenient side effect of wild, unbelievable, historic success.
+If you’re a student, the best way to garner success is to be an avid reader and to be on top of your finances.

 Reading for personal and professional growth is not a groundbreaking idea.
 Self-improvement is a $9.9 billion industry.
-And therein lies the problem…
+But therein lies the problem…

-With more extant volumes of self-help and personal development tomes crowding home bookshelves and dormant eReaders than any one person could ever consume in a lifetime (or even several lifetimes), how are you supposed to know where to start?
-How are you supposed to know what to read?
+How do you know where to start with more extant volumes of self-help and personal development tomes crowding home bookshelves and dormant eReaders than any one person could ever consume in a lifetime (or even several lifetimes)?
+How do you know what to read?

 Which books will help you grow and which will simply devour your time?
 The only way to find out is to crack open a cover and get to reading!
-Or, you could save several hundred precious hours of your life by letting someone else dive in first to separate the good from the bad.
+Or, you could save yourself several hundred precious hours of life by letting someone else dive in first to separate the good from the bad.

 So, let’s do some reading!
 Today, we are going to talk about six of our favorite books which will be sure to give you a big boost in your quest for personal development and success.

 What better place to start our literary quest for success than with a book that explores where successful people come from?
 In Outliers, Malcolm Gladwell, an award-winning author who has spent over two decades writing for the New Yorker, engages in a study to discover what separates high-achieving individuals in various fields from, well, everyone else.

 Moving from software engineers and Canadian junior hockey champions to some of the most powerful lawyers in New York, Gladwell explores the specific economic, sociological, and cultural circumstances which contributed to their exceptional success.